nidve01/bootstrap/README.md

     Again, we highly recommend that you try for option ‘a’ as it’s definitely the most secure way to go.

+1. Installation failed due to the login failure.

+    1. If the error message was:

+        <pre>Error response from daemon: Get https://quay.io/v2/: unauthorized: Could not find robot with username: qubeship+test and supplied password.</pre>

+       Open the `qubeship_home/config/beta.config` with Vim in binary mode:
+       `vim -b qubeship_home/config/beta.config`
+       and make sure the file DOES NOT have ANY trailing `^M` characters.

+    1. If the error message was:

+        <pre>Get https://registry-1.docker.io/v2/library/ruby/manifests/2.3: unauthorized: incorrect username or password</pre>

+       Run
+       `set -o allexport; source qubeship_home/config/beta.config; docker login -u $BETA_ACCESS_USERNAME -p $BETA_ACCESS_TOKEN quay.io`
+       to see if the command works.
+If not, backup the existing docker config.json file, delete it, and re-run the command:

+       <pre>mv ~/.docker/config.json ~/.docker/config.json.bck</pre>

 1. How do I install using Github Enterprise?

 1. How to install Qubeship with Kubernetes?